telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ## Configuration

 The DatePicker provides configuration options that can be set during initialization.
-Among the properties you can control are:
+The available properties are:

 * Selected date
 * Minimum and/or maximum date